-Shutdown / Standby The Lw5574 Contains a dual lever Shutdown (SD) circuit.
+Shutdown / Standby

+The LM5005 contains a dual level Shutdown (SD) circuit.
 When the SD pin voltage is below 0.7V, the regulator is in a low current shutdown mode.
 When the SD pin voltage is greater than 0.7V but less than 1.225V, the regulator is in standby mode.
 In standby mode the Vcc regulator is active but the output switch is disabled.
 When the SD pin voltage exceeds 1.225V, the output switch is enabled and normal operation begins.
-An internal 5μA pull-up current source configures the regulator to be fully operational if the SD pin is left
+An internal $5\mu A$ pull-up current source configures the regulator to be fully operational if the SD pin is left open.

-An external set-point voltage divider from VIN to GND can be used to set the operational input range of the regulator.
+An external set-point voltage divider from Vin to GND can be used to set the operational input range of the regulator.
 The divider must be designed such that the voltage at the SD pin will be greater than 1.225V when Vin is in the desired operating range.
-The internal 5uA pull-up current source must be included in calculations of the external set-point divider.
+The internal $5\mu A$ pull-up current source must be included in calculations of the external set-point divider.
 Hysteresis of 0.1V is included for both the shutdown and standby thresholds.
-The SD pin is internally clamped with a $1k\Omega$ resistor and an 8V zener clamp.
-The voltage at the SD pin should never exceed 14V.
-If the voltage at the SD pin exceeds 8V, the bias current will increase at a rate of 1 mA/V.
+The voltage at the SD pin should never exceed 8V.
+When using an external set-point divider, it may be necessary to clamp the SD pin to limit its voltage at high input voltage conditions.

 The SD pin can also be used to implement various remote enable / disable functions.
-Pulling the SD pin below the 0.7V threshold totally disables the controller.
+Pulling the UVLO pin below the 0.7V threshold totally disables the controller.
 If the SD pin voltage is above 1.225V the regulator will be operational.